MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Conclusion

 \section{Conclusion}

-In this work, we presented \model{}, a learning-to-memory framework that reformulates time series forecasting as an experience-conditioned reasoning problem.
-By explicitly accumulating forecasting experience from the training set, \model{} constructs a hierarchical memory composed of historical patterns, reasoning wisdom, and general laws, enabling the model to move beyond instance-level reasoning.
+In this work, we presented \model{}, a learning-to-memory framework that reformulates TSF as an experience-conditioned reasoning problem.
+By accumulating forecasting experience from the training set, \model{} constructs a hierarchical memory composed of historical patterns, reasoning wisdom, and general laws, enabling the model to move beyond instance-level reasoning.
 During inference, these complementary memory components collaboratively guide reasoning, trajectory selection, and reflective correction, while a dynamic confidence adaptation strategy supports continual evolution without introducing test-data leakage.
 Extensive experiments across diverse datasets demonstrate that \model{} consistently outperforms existing approaches, highlighting the effectiveness of explicit experience abstraction and controlled memory utilization for accurate time series forecasting.
-We believe that \model{} offers a promising step toward experience-aware forecasting with continual evolution.
+We believe that \model{} offers a promising step toward experience-conditioned forecasting with continual evolution.